LukeShortCloud/rootpages/src/commands/openstack.rst

-   --host-address <IP_ADDRESS>, the hypervisor address to access via SSH --host-user <SSH_USER>, the hypervisor SSH user --host-key <SSH_KEY_FILE>, the private SSH key file to use --host-validate no, do not attempt to enable hardware virtualizaiton on the hypervisor --host-memory-overcommit yes, allow the hypervisor to run virtual machines that may consume more RAM then what is available
+   --host-address <IP_ADDRESS>, the hypervisor address to access via SSH --host-user <SSH_USER>, the hypervisor SSH user --host-key <SSH_KEY_FILE>, the private SSH key file to use --host-validate no, do not attempt to enable hardware virtualization on the hypervisor --host-memory-overcommit yes, allow the hypervisor to run virtual machines that may consume more RAM then what is available
-   --topology <TOPLOGY>, specify the topology of what nodes should be deployed and how many
+   --topology <TOPOLOGY>, specify the topology of what nodes should be deployed and how many

 .. csv-table::
    :header: Example, Explanation